 Table of Contents

-What is Infrastructure monitoring?
+What is Infrastructure Monitoring?

-Types of Infrastructure monitoring
+Types of Infrastructure Monitoring

 There are two main types of infrastructure monitoring: agentless and agent-based.
 Both have their advantages and challenges, so an ideal solution would be to use one that meets your requirements: